Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Conclusion, further and related work

 The study of the safety of hybrid systems can be shown to reduce constructively to the problem of generating invariants for their differential equations \cite{Pla12}.
 Many authors have therefore focused on the effective generation of invariants of a special type.
-For example, Tiwari and Khanna consider invariants generation based on \emph{syzygies} and Gr\"{o}bner basis \cite{Tiwa04}.
+For example, Tiwari and Khanna consider invariant generation based on \emph{syzygies} and Gr\"{o}bner basis \cite{Tiwa04}.
 Sankaranarayanan \cite{San10} characterizes greatest invariants in terms of a descending chains of ideals.
-This iteration does not always converge, thus a relaxation in terms of bounded-degree \emph{pseudoideals} is considered: the resulting algorithm always converges and returns an invariant ideal, although with no guarantee of maximality \cite[Th.4.1]{San10}.
-Ghorbal and Platzer \cite{Pla14} offer sufficient conditions under which all instances of a polynomial template are polynomial invariants \cite[Prop.3]{Pla14}.
+This iteration does not always converge, thus a relaxation in terms of bounded-degree \emph{pseudoideals} is considered: the resulting algorithm always converges, because pseudoideals form basically a descending chain of finite-dimensional vector spaces, and returns an invariant ideal, although with no guarantee of maximality \cite[Th.4.1]{San10}.
+By contrast, the convergence of our algorithm {\sc Post} is essentially based on the stabilization of ascending chains of ideals, with completeness guarantees.
 Matringe et al. encode invariants constraints using symbolic matrices \cite{Matr}.
-None of the above mentioned works offers (relative) completeness results for post-, preconditions or invariants, in the sense of our Theorems \ref{th:corr}, \ref{th:corr2} and \ref{th:psi0}.
-Practically, this may reflect on the number and quality of the discovered invariants, as illustrated by our experiments in Section \ref{sec:experiments}.
-Moreover, the computational prerequisites of some of these approaches, such as minimization of the rank of a symbolic matrix \cite{Matr,Pla14}, appear to be quite more demanding than ours.